 ZayJay K FUT Vlog 3439 grafts

 During your consultation, we will discuss aftercare and the importance of following the post-op instructions for the first few days after surgery.
-Our specialist team will go through your post-op instructions in person before you leave the clinic.
+Dr Ball and our nurse, Karen Cobb, will go through your post-op instructions in detail before you leave the clinic.
 You will also have personal contact details for The Maitland Clinic team so that you can have all your questions answered during your recovery.
-We have produced clear written instructions for you to take home and a video which you can access on The Maitland Clinic YouTube channel.
+We have produced clear written instructions for you to take home and a video which you can access through The Maitland Clinic YouTube channel.

 To shave or not to shave?

-Whether or not we will need to shave your hair for your procedure is best discussed during your initial consultation.
+Whether or not we will need to shave your hair for your procedure is best discussed during your video call and your subsequent medical consultation with Dr Ball.
 Many patients are concerned about the appearance of a fully shaved head on returning to work.
 Some patients opt to shave their head before surgery so people can get used to this new look.
-A charity head shave is an idea if wanting to provide a viable excuse for this and raise money for a good cause.
+A charity head shave is a good idea if wanting to provide a viable excuse for this and raise money for a good cause.
 Shaving is not always required and will depend on your particular hair loss pattern and the surgical technique used.

-At this stage, you will have an opportunity to ask any questions with David or Dr Edward Ball and then, with your permission, confidential photos will be taken to record the design and coverage of the proposed transplant area.
+With your permission, confidential photographs will be taken to record the design and coverage of the proposed transplant area.
 These photos are also very helpful for patients moving forward with non-surgical options for a period of time so they can be referred to in the future to determine the response to these treatments.

 After the consultation

-You will receive an email from David to summarise the discussion and provide the relevant details.
+You will receive an email from David to summarise the discussion and provide details of any proposed treatment options.
 This email will be received 1-3 working days after your consultation.
-David is available by phone or email to answer any follow further questions that you may have.
+David is available by phone or email to answer any further questions that you may have.